 Without conscientious buying decisions, all the work you do on the home front will be for naught.
 The good news is that Keurig does use some suppliers with environmentally-friendly harvesting practices.
 You just need to do a little research.

-It also matters how you physically drink the coffee.
-Disposable to-go cups are a popular way to drink coffee because they’re convenient and don’t require any cleaning or maintenance.
+It also matters what you drink your coffee out of.
+Disposable to-go cups are a popular way to drink coffee because they’re convenient and don’t require any cleaning or maintenance (unlike your Keurig!).
 However, they also produce tons of waste, especially over time.

 It’s better if you can stick to mugs or invest in a decent reusable thermos for when you need to take your coffee with you on the road.